kitschpatrol/vidup/readme.md

 Vidup's functionality is also provided in module form for use in TypeScript or JavaScript Node projects.

-The library exports a single async function, `syncVideoInDirectory`, which takes an options argument mirroring the arguments available via the command line.
-The same default values apply:
+The library exports `syncVideoInDirectory`, which takes an options argument mirroring the arguments available via the command line and returns an object reporting the synchronization steps performed:

 ```ts
 async function syncVideoInDirectory(